DevToolLab

 Base64 Encoding Explained: Complete Guide for Developers

-Plus the padding character = used to ensure the encoded string length is a multiple of 4.
+You'll also frequently see the = character at the end of a string.
+This is just a padding character used to ensure the final output length is a multiple of 4.

-1. Taking binary data in groups of 3 bytes (24 bits)
+1. It takes binary data in chunks of 3 bytes (24 bits).

-3. Converting each 6-bit group to its corresponding Base64 character
+3. It maps each 6-bit group to its corresponding Base64 character.

 Example: Encoding "Hello"